junxit/us-congress-bills-116/bill.md

     - **(D)** developing and presenting findings from the pilot program to Congress;
     - **(E)** notifying Congress regarding how program activities will be aggregated, disaggregated, or consolidated as part of identifying programs; and
     - **(F)** implementing a Governmentwide program inventory through an iterative approach; and
-  - **(4)** including recommendations, if any, to reconcile the conflicting definitions of the term “program” in relevant Federal statutes, as it relates to the purpose of this Act.
+  - **(4)** including includes recommendations, if any, to reconcile the conflicting definitions of the term “program” in relevant Federal statutes, as it relates to the purpose of this Act.
 - **(c)** *Implementation*
   - **(1)** *In general* Not later than 3 years after the date of enactment of this Act, the Director shall make available online all information required under the amendments made by section 2 with respect to all programs.
   - **(2)** *Extensions* The Director may, based on an analysis of the costs of implementation, and after submitting to Congress a notification of the action by the Director, extend the deadline for implementation under paragraph (1) by not more than a total of 1 year.